datarockets/career/jobs/senior-ruby-developer.md

 # Senior Ruby Developer

 We're looking for a senior-level web developer with experience in Ruby and Ruby on Rails.
-We would love to work with a pro-active person, who not only solves tasks but suggests improvements on the codebase level as well as on product and company level, and who shares knowledge within the team on meetups and in chats. <b> We are open for a person with ambitions to fill in the Team Lead role. </b>
+We would love to work with a pro-active person, who not only solves tasks but suggests improvements on the codebase level as well as on product and company level, and who shares knowledge within the team on meetups and in chats. <b> We are open to a person with ambitions to fill in the Team Lead role. </b>

 ## About the job